A Beginner’s Guide to Coffee Brewing Methods

 What is the best method for making coffee at home?

-For beginners, start with a pour-over setup (like V60 or Chemex) or French press.
+For beginners, start with a pour-over setup (like the V60 or Chemex) or a French press.
 These methods are affordable, easy to learn, and give you control over the brewing process while teaching fundamental techniques.

 Where can I buy fresh coffee beans for home brewing?